ropensci/roweb3/content/blog/2022-04-14-software-review-editorial-challenges/index.md

 ---

 rOpenSci [Software Peer Review](/software-review/) and [Statistical Software Peer Review](/stat-software-review/) rely on the volunteer work of reviewers, and editors.
-In this post we shall describe challenges encountered by editors, and the measures we've taken to alleviate said problems.
+Editors manage the day-to-day flow of submissions, recruit reviewers and guide the peer-review process from start to finish.
+(Their role, like much of our processs, is [codified in the rOepnSci Developer Guide](https://devguide.ropensci.org/editorguide.html)).
+While many in our community have participated in the peer-review process, only a few have been involved as editors and guest editors.
+Here we thought we'd shed some light on some of challenges our editors face, and some of the solutions we have found over the years, to make this part our work more transparent.

 ## Scope decisions

-Even before a package enters the software review process, the editor in chief has to assess whether it is in scope, aided by other editors.
+After a package is submitted, before it is assigned an editor and reviewers, process, the rotating Editor-in-Chief has to assess whether it is _in scope_ for the review process.  rOpenSci's [scope](https://devguide.ropensci.org/policies.html#aims-and-scope), traditionally has focused on packages that manage the research data lifecycle.
+This is both so that rOpenSci packages form a coherent set of tools, and also limit us to packages that our editors and reviewers can review with relevant standards and expertise.

-Scope decisions can be tricky, and while there's no way around that complexity, we've found it helpful to improve the [scope descriptions](https://devguide.ropensci.org/policies.html#aims-and-scope) over time.
+Scope decisions can be tricky, and while there's no way around that complexity, we've found it has gotten easier by refining the [scope descriptions](https://devguide.ropensci.org/policies.html#aims-and-scope) over time as we have  more edge-cases.
 Better phrasing and examples also help authors evaluating the possible scope of their package before a submission.
+Now that our scope is [expanding to include statistical packages](https://stats-devguide.ropensci.org/overview.html#overview-categories), we expect to continue to refine these categories in the coming months and years.

-Editors have asynchronous discussions lead by the rotating editor in chief.
+When the scope of a package is ambiguous, the Editor-in-Chief leads a discussion on the editorial Slack channel with other editors to come to a consensus.
 In these discussions, we acknowledge that some of us might have more expertise on some topics, and we sometimes even consult subject matters external to the board to gain more insights.

 Note that we encourage package authors to submit a _pre-submission inquiry_ before a full submission, to clear any doubt about scope.